rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 You touch one willing creature.
 Once before the spell ends, the target can roll a d4 and add the number rolled to one saving throw of its choice.
 It can roll the die before or after the saving throw.
 The spell then ends.

+{{pageNumber,auto}}
+\page

+### Sanctuary (1 MP)
+<div class="spell-tags">boost holy sacred enchantment trickery abjuration thaumaturgy</div>

+*1st Circle*
+- **Execução:** movimento
+- **Alcance:** 6sqr
+- **Alvo:** 1 criatura
+- **Duração:** cena
+- **Resistência:** WIS
+___

+You ward a creature within range against attack.
+Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Wisdom saving throw.
+On a failed save, the creature must choose a new target or lose the attack or spell.
+This spell doesn’t protect the warded creature from area effects, such as the explosion of a fireball.

+If the warded creature makes an attack or casts a spell that affects an enemy creature, this spell ends.

+- **:** .

 ### See invisibility (2 MP)
 <div class="spell-tags">divination arcane boost sacred</div>